hackondata/challenges/challenge_1.md

 "MNT","WTVZ"
 ```

+The data cleansing task should be performed on the content of `channels_networks.csv`:

 Notes:
 - The relation between Network to Channel is one to many. (e.g. There are many channels under FOX network)
 - Network is not always provided, ignore if it's not there